 Business Process Reengineering (BPR) – Definition, Steps, and Examples

-On the surface, BPR sounds an awful like business process improvement (BPI).
+On the surface, BPR sounds a lot like business process improvement (BPI).
 However, there are fundamental differences that distinguish the two.
-BPI might be about downsizing the current team size or tweaking a few rules here and there.
+BPI might be about tweaking a few rules here and there.
 But reengineering is an unconstrained approach to look beyond the defined boundaries and bring in seismic changes.

 BPI is like upgrading the exhaust system on your project car.
 Business Process Reengineering, BPR is about rethinking the entire way the exhaust is handled.

 Five steps of business process reengineering (BPR)

 To keep business process reengineering fair, transparent, and efficient, stakeholders need to get a better understanding of the key steps involved in it.
 Although the process can differ from one organization to another, these steps listed below succinctly summarize the process:

 Below are the 5 Business Process Re-engineering Steps:

 1. Map the current state of your business processes

 Gather data from all resources–both software tools and stakeholders.
 Understand how the process is performing currently.

 2. Analyze them and find any process gaps or disconnects